Abandoned & Little-Known Airfields:

 It depicted Barnesville as having 2 grass runways, with a very distinct airport circle & runway indicator in the center.

-A few small buildings were on the southern edge of the airfield,
+A few small buildings were on the southern edge of the airfield, but there were no aircraft visible on the field.

 A flight simulation scenery depiction by Richard Finley looking northeast at a JN-4 Jenny overflying Barnesville Airport.